 The executive leadership team of the Sault Ste.
 Marie Police Service is known as Senior Command.
-The Chief of Police, Deputy Chief and three Inspectors are experienced officers who are leading the organization daily and helping to set the path of the service moving forward.
+The Chief of Police, Deputy Chief and four Inspectors are experienced officers who are leading the organization daily and helping to set the path of the service moving forward.

 Chief Hugh Stevenson, M.O.M., Ed.D

 Chief Stevenson is an experienced, educated policing veteran with more than 34 years of service with the Peel Regional Police Service, Ontario Provincial Police and the Sault Ste.
 Marie Police Service.
 His career began with Peel Regional Police in 1987, where he performed a variety of roles including street patrol and investigative duties.